-The preppy lifestyle is not just about fashion (although Nantucket red chinos, Top Siders without socks, and Polo shirts with upturned collars were certainly de rigueur), it’s about a lifestyle.
+The preppy lifestyle is not just about fashion (although Nantucket red chinos, Top-Siders without socks, and Polo shirts with upturned collars were certainly de rigueur); it’s about a lifestyle.
 It has the patina of old money and country club tradition, but with a more colorful and casual exuberance.
-It’s definitely not about age, as much of the clothing works for generations and certainly some truly Boston Brahmin preps keep their clothes for that long!
-True preppy style derives more from the windblown feeling that you’ve just pulled your skiff in after a bracing morning on the water than a white dinner jacket evening at the club.
+It’s definitely not about age, because much of the clothing works for generations and certainly some Boston Brahmin preps keep their clothes for that long!
+True preppy style derives more from the windblown feeling that you’ve just pulled your skiff in, after a bracing morning on the water, than a white dinner jacket evening at the club.

 Wood points to menswear designer Michael Bastian as doing a great modern preppy look.
 "He has, in the last few years, completely re-imagined the modern preppy male.
-Beautiful, classic clothing, but with a fit that is much more body aware than the baggy khakis and loose sweaters that we wore in the 80’s," he said.
+Beautiful, classic clothing, but with a fit that is much more body aware than the baggy khakis and loose sweaters that we wore in the 80s."

-When it comes to home interiors, Wood also noted the breezy new Lily Pulitzer fabric collection for Lee Jofa, saying he is particularly taken with the great patterns, amazing colors and "sheer happiness" of the line.
-"It certainly represents a style that is considered to be 'classic' American", said Wood.
+When it comes to home interiors, Wood also notes the breezy Lily Pulitzer fabric collection for Lee Jofa, commenting that he is particularly taken with the great patterns, amazing colors and "sheer happiness" of the line.
+"It certainly represents a style that is considered to be 'classic' American."

-Mixed in with the bright exuberance of the Lily Pulitzer line is the ever-classic Ralph Lauren Home collection.
-Ralph Lauren is the embodiment of the self-made man to whom a classic American, casual prep style came naturally, belying his Bronx upbringing.
+Mixed in with the bubbliness of the Lily Pulitzer line is the iconic Ralph Lauren Home collection.
+Ralph Lauren is the embodiment of the self-made man to whom an archetypal American, casual prep style came naturally, belying his Bronx upbringing.
 Scott Meacham Wood, who earlier in his career worked as a stylist for Ralph Lauren Home in California, enjoys the mixing of lighter and brighter fabrics with classic leathers and linens.
-This mixing of materials, both old and new, imbues a sense of history.
-A layering of art and accessories adds to the overall historical, yet still casual, feel.
+This juxtaposition of materials, both old and new, imbues a sense of history.
+A layering of art and accessories adds to the overall traditional, yet still casual, feel.

-- The pineapple is a traditional sign of welcome.
-A pineapple door knocker says welcome right away!
+- The pineapple, a traditional sign of welcome.
+A pineapple knocker on your front door says welcome right away!

-- The Lighthouse Denim and White striped rug by Dash and Albert Rug Company feels fresh underfoot, like a snapping sail or a classic button down shirt.
+- The Lighthouse Denim and White striped rug by Dash and Albert Rug Company.
+It feels fresh, like a snapping sail or a classic button down shirt.

-- Pottery Barn’s Chesterfield leather sofa is all about tradition and comfort.
-The leather will develop a wear-worn distressed look over time, fitting right in the style.
+- Pottery Barn’s Chesterfield leather sofa, all about tradition and comfort.
+The leather will develop a well-worn distressed look over time, fitting right in the style.

 - Brightly lacquered Chinese Chippendale chairs.
 Classic design style meets pretty exuberance.